We called dad back, and filled him in on some of the skills I picked up.

 Catonus came out, dragging out Damonus.
 If Damonus had looked like a cow when Catonus went into the building, he was hamburger now.
 Looking at my dad’s face, I approved.

 “Can you get him the buff?”
 Catonus asked.
-Buff? “[Guardsman’s Buff]” Dad placed his hand on Damonus’s head and said.
+Buff? “[Guardsman’s Buff].”
+Dad placed his hand on Damonus’s head and said.

 “Why are you buffing him after arresting him?”

 Dad just sat back, unwilling to answer.
 Catonus answered. “[Guardsman’s Buff] is a guard skill that uses all of your mana regeneration to boost your vitality.
 It’s good at the start of a fight, and for guards in general.
 However, what’s really cool is that only the caster can turn it off again.
 For bad people, they won’t regenerate any mana, so they can’t use any skills.
 It ALSO makes them less likely to die!
 All good things.”
-Catonus was talking down to me, but I guess he was A) Talking to me now, and B) I did look like a kid, so no complaining.
+Catonus was talking down to me, but I guess he was A) Talking to me now, and B) I was a kid, so no complaining.
 Catonus put Damonus in cuffs, and we started moving to what I assume was a nearby guard outpost.

 “What happens to him now?”
 I pointed to Damonus.